MarcoBetti1/weBot/docs/functions/social_collect_handles_from_modal.md

 - Uses the module logger (`logging.getLogger(__name__)`) so the session log captures collection anomalies.

 ## Usage Notes
-- Designed to be invoked by high-level workflows (e.g., `follower_graph.collect_followers`).
+- Designed to be invoked by workflows that gather follower or following lists after navigation to the modal.
-- Returns unique handles preserving discovery order, suitable for deterministic BFS traversals.
+- Returns unique handles while preserving discovery order so downstream code can replay interactions deterministically.